jbarrettsteiner/oss-enterprise/ISSUE_TEMPLATE/using-oss-projects.md

 ## Internal Process

-- [ ] Notify the xyz team that you intend to use this project
+- [ ] Notify the HackAtHome team that you intend to use this project
+- [ ] Maintain HackAtHome's quality
+- [ ] Assign a quantifiable value to the problem(s) that you are solving
+- [ ] Engage the community in working toward the best possible version of HackAtHome
+- [ ] Enable a sustainable system for HackAtHome's maintainers to review contributions